 Smoking jerky is not like smoking beef or pork roast.
 It should be done using very low heat and with low smoke output.
 Do not use extra smoking chips in your smoker when making jerky.
 You’ll end up with a bitter-tasting mess.

 Set the temperature just under 150 degrees F. An electric smoker will introduce small amounts of smoke, but a charcoal unit or smoking over hardwood generates plenty of it.
 Smoke the jerky until it is completely dry.
 Depending on the exact method used, your smoking equipment, and the climate in your area, it can take anywhere between 12 hours to 3 days.

-First, make sure that the jerky is completely dried and cooled off.
+First, make sure that your chili beef jerky is completely dried and cooled off.
 Condensation build-up on the jerky can cause problems (spoilage).
 So, let it cool off for a couple of hours.

-I recommend storing jerky in vacuum-sealed bags, extending for up to a few weeks to 2 months if left unopened.
+I recommend storing your chili beef jerky in vacuum-sealed bags, extending for up to a few weeks to 2 months if left unopened.
 For added shelf-life, add oxygen absorbers to the bags.
 Label the bags with the date of preparation.

 Once opened, the jerky will need to be eaten with 5-6 days.